npgsql/doc/conceptual/EFCore.PG/mapping/full-text-search.md

     .ToList();
 ```

+## Computed column over JSON columns

+Starting with 7.0, the provider can also create computed `tsvector` columns over JSON columns.
+Simply use `HasGeneratedTsVectorColumn()` as shown above, and when applied to JSON columns, the provider will automatically generate [`json_to_tsvector/jsonb_to_tsvector`](https://www.postgresql.org/docs/current/functions-textsearch.html#TEXTSEARCH-FUNCTIONS-TABLE) as appropriate.

+Note that this will pass the filter `all` to these functions, meaning that all values in the JSON document will be included.
+To customize the filter - or to create the computed column on older versions of the provider - simply specify the function yourself via [`HasComputedColumnSql`](https://docs.microsoft.com/ef/core/modeling/generated-properties?tabs=data-annotations#computed-columns).

 ## Operation translation

 Almost all PostgreSQL full text search functions can be called through LINQ queries.
 All supported EF Core LINQ methods are defined in extension classes in the `Microsoft.EntityFrameworkCore` namespace, so simply referencing the Npgsql provider will light up these methods.
 The following table lists all supported operations; if an operation you need is missing, please open an issue to request for it.